MathiasSeguy-Android2EE/RxTraining/docs/Doc2_Observer.md

 # Chapter 2: Observer

-Creating an Observer to listen for the data stream of observable.
+Creating an Observer to listen for the data stream of observables.
 Let's suppose we have the observable from chapter one:

 ```java